medialab/xan/docs/cmd/stats.md

 Here is what the CSV output will look like:

-field         (default) - Name of the described column count         (default) - Number of non-empty values contained by the column count_empty   (default) - Number of empty values contained by the column type          (default) - Most likely type of the column types         (default) - Pipe-separated list of all types witnessed in the column sum           (default) - Sum of numerical values mean          (default) - Mean of numerical values q1            (-q, -A)  - First quartile of numerical values median        (-q, -A)  - Second quartile, i.e. median, of numerical values q3            (-q, -A)  - Third quartile of numerical values variance      (default) - Population variance of numerical values stddev        (default) - Population standard deviation of numerical values min           (default) - Minimum numerical value max           (default) - Maximum numerical value cardinality   (-c, -A)  - Number of distinct string values mode          (-c, -A)  - Most frequent string value (tie breaking is arbitrary & random!) tied_for_mode (-c, -A)  - Number of values tied for mode lex_first     (default) - First string in lexical order lex_last      (default) - Last string in lexical order min_length    (default) - Minimum string length max_length    (default) - Maximum string length
+field              (default) - Name of the described column count              (default) - Number of non-empty values contained by the column count_empty        (default) - Number of empty values contained by the column type               (default) - Most likely type of the column types              (default) - Pipe-separated list of all types witnessed in the column sum                (default) - Sum of numerical values mean               (default) - Mean of numerical values q1                 (-q, -A)  - First quartile of numerical values median             (-q, -A)  - Second quartile, i.e. median, of numerical values q3                 (-q, -A)  - Third quartile of numerical values variance           (default) - Population variance of numerical values stddev             (default) - Population standard deviation of numerical values min                (default) - Minimum numerical value max                (default) - Maximum numerical value approx_cardinality (-a)      - Approximation of the number of distinct string values cardinality        (-c, -A)  - Number of distinct string values mode               (-c, -A)  - Most frequent string value (tie breaking is arbitrary & random!) tied_for_mode      (-c, -A)  - Number of values tied for mode lex_first          (default) - First string in lexical order lex_last           (default) - Last string in lexical order min_length         (default) - Minimum string length max_length         (default) - Maximum string length

 Usage:
     xan stats [options] [<input>]